ome/omero-documentation/omero/users/cli/delete.rst

     $ bin/omero delete Project:51 Dataset:53-56 --force
     $ bin/omero delete Dataset:53-56,65,101-105,201,202 --force

-.. note::
 When deleting multiple objects in a single command, if one object cannot be deleted then the whole command will fail and none of the specified objects will be deleted.

 The :option:`omero delete --dry-run` option can be useful as a check before trying to delete large numbers of objects.
-    If specifying objects with a range, it is best to pass either :option:`omero delete --dry-run` or ``omero delete --force``.
-Earlier versions defaulted to :option:`omero delete --dry-run` if no flag was passed, but this behavior is deprecated.
-Future versions will default to ``omero delete --force``.
+If specifying objects with a range, it is best to pass either :option:`omero delete --dry-run` or :option:`omero delete --force`.

+.. note::
+    If no flag is passed, the command will default to :option:`omero delete --dry-run` and warn that this behavior is deprecated.
+Future versions will default to
+    :option:`omero delete --force`.

 Deleting lower level objects
 ============================